jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-data.md

 get their `Boundary-Line` data as a `ESRI Shapefile`.

-The Boundary-Line data is the shapefile containing polygons of all the electoral and administrative bundaries across the country.
+The Boundary-Line data is the shapefile containing polygons of all the electoral and administrative boundaries across the country.
 We will be using the District Electoral boundaries to draw the maps.

 #### Immigration data